Mazie, Oklahoma: Geography

+The unincorporated community of Mazie is along U.S. Route 69, 5 mi south of Chouteau and 11 mi north of Wagoner.
+The Mazie CDP is northeast of the community of Mazie, about 3 mi south-southeast of Chouteau.

-According to the United States Census Bureau, the CDP has a total area of 2.3 sqmi, all land.
+According to the U.S. Census Bureau, the CDP has a total area of 2.3 sqmi, all land.

-The Union Mission Site, about 5 miles northeast of Mazie, is on the National Register of Historic Places listings in Mayes County, Oklahoma.
+The Union Mission Site, about 5 mi northeast of Mazie and about 3 mi southeast of the Mazie CDP, is listed on the National Register of Historic Places.